pjay30803/Media-Player-App/README.md

 A Flutter-based media player app with platform-specific UI for iOS and Android.
 The app allows users to switch between iOS and Android views through the settings.
 It supports dark and light modes, background playback, and gesture-based controls for an enhanced user experience.

+📌 Project Description

+The aim of this project is to develop a media player application using the Flutter framework that enhances the media playback experience for users.
+The Media Booster app will have an audio player, video player, and carousel slider functionalities along with a tab bar view.
+The project is designed to enhance the knowledge and skills of IT students in mobile app development using Flutter.

+🎯 Project Objectives

+To develop a media player application using the Flutter framework.

+To implement an audio player with playback controls.

+To implement a video player with playback controls.

+To implement a carousel slider functionality that enables users to swipe between multiple audio files and multiple video files.

+To implement a tab bar view that enables users to navigate between the audio player and video player pages.

+To implement a detail page for each audio and video file to play it with playback controls.

+To optimize the application for performance and user experience.

+To enhance the knowledge and skills of IT students in mobile app development using Flutter.

 ✨ Features

 Platform-Specific UI: Unique layouts and components for iOS and Android.